rnori-harv/IPFS/NOTEBOOK.md

 As a distributed system, we enjoyed the elegance of the underlying data structures within IPFS.
 In particular, the Merkle Tree was a robust yet simple data structure that was easily integrated into our distributed system logic.

 Our primary structure was understanding how to boil down a very complex system such as IPFS into a simple version that was built on concepts we learned in class.
-Our primary secondary strucutre adopted from design project 3 helped us figure out a mechanism for server to server interaction.
+Our primary secondary structure adopted from design project 3 helped us figure out a mechanism for server-to-server interaction.
 Furthermore, sockets from project one also helped us devise client-server communication protocols.
-We believe that this project was a good combination of key concepts that we learned throughout the 262 curriculum and reflect our growth as distributed system engineers.
+We believe that this project was a good combination of key concepts that we learned throughout the 262 curricula and reflect our growth as distributed system engineers.

 ## Future Work
 While the implementation of IPFS for text files has been a success, there is still more work that can be done to improve the system.
 The following are some future work items that can be pursued to enhance the functionality and robustness of the system: